justinhogg/simplytill/README.md

 *till*

-__till:transaction__ - Produce a till receipt to calculate and display all products with a subtotal and a grand total.
+__till:transaction__ - Produce a till receipt to calculate and display all products with a subtotal, discount and a grand total.

 To run this command from the root directory: